‘My football IQ went through the roof': Former Pro Bowler on Vic Fangio

 With four decades of coaching under his belt, new Eagles defensive coordinator Vic Fangio must be doing something right to have such longevity.
 But what about him makes him special?

-Last week, in an interview with NBCSPhilly NFL analyst Barrett Brooks, former 11-year veteran safety Donte Whitner lifted the lid on the reasons behind Fangio’s success.
+Last week, in an interview with NBC Sports Philadelphia's NFL analyst Barrett Brooks, former 11-year veteran safety Donte Whitner lifted the lid on the reasons behind Fangio’s success.

 Fangio coached Whitner for three season with the 49ers, from 2011 to 2013.
 Fangio was with the 49ers through the 2014 season, and in all four seasons he ran the defense, San Francisco ranked in the top 5 in the league in yards allowed.